-The following tables provide an overview of the performance in all nine of ASUR's airports with regard to some of the most relevant environmental parameters established by the System:
+The Environmental Management Systems in each of ASUR's airports are certified according to ISO 14001.
+The tables below provide an overview of the performance in all nine of ASUR's airports with regard to some of the most relevant environmental parameters established by the System.
+It should be noted that in all cases, the data for 2020 are anomalous due to the disruption caused in the company's operations by the Covid-19 pandemic.